 - 1 Thai bird’s eye chile, minced, or 1 teaspoon minced red chiles (or to taste)

-- optional: 1 small clove garlic, peeled and minced
+- optional: 1 small clove of garlic, peeled and minced

-2. To make the salads, bring a large pot of water to a boil.
-Add the rice noodles and cook until just tender, 3 to 4 minutes.
+- To make the salads, bring a large pot of water to a boil.
+Add the rice noodles, reduce the heat to a simmer and cook until just tender, 3 to 4 minutes.
 Drain in a colander and immediately rinse the noodles very well with cold water.
 Shake the colander to remove excess water, then spread the noodles out on a clean kitchen towel to cool.

 Related Links and Recipes